lowlowd/WEALTHSIMPLE-BONUS/src/data/post/referral-bonus-terms-conditions.md

   - question: 'Is there a special Wealthsimple referral code for students?'
     answer: 'No, but the standard referral code is ideal for students because it triggers the $25 cash bonus with only a $1 minimum deposit.'
   - question: 'I have a TFSA.
 Can I use a code if I open a new RRSP?'
-    answer: 'No. The referral program is strictly for new clients who have never had any Wealthsimple account before.'
+    answer: 'No. The referral program is strictly for new clients who have never had a Wealthsimple investment or chequing account before.'
+  - question: 'I only use Wealthsimple Tax.
+Am I still eligible for a referral bonus?'
+    answer: 'Yes.
+The new client definition only covers investment and chequing products, not Wealthsimple Tax.
+Tax-only users are still considered new for the referral program.'
 ---

 Before claiming your Wealthsimple sign up bonus, it's important to understand the terms and conditions.
 This guide breaks down the fine print in plain English so you know exactly what to expect from your referral bonus.